Blaze Orange on Your Pheasant Hunt

 - Second, however, mark your spot when a pheasant is shot down in tall or thick cover.

 As the hunter approaches the spot of the downed pheasant, they can remove that blaze orange hat and drop it where the bird landed.
 If dogs are involved they may already be on the scent.
 However, the hunter who made the shot should start walking in a tight winding circle around that orange cap.
 Slowly increasing the circle with each lap.

-A bright orange pheasant hunting cap will serve as a beacon to mark that critical landing zone.
-If the bird isn’t found after spiraling around that cap out to 30 yards or so, start over at the mark.
+In thick Kansas CRP fields are dense.
+Becoming slightly disoriented when searching for a dead or wounded bird can happen very easily.
+Remembering the exact location of where the bird fell originally slips away.
+A blaze orange pheasant hunting hat will serve as a beacon to mark that critical landing zone.
+If the bird isn’t found after spiraling around that cap out to 30 yards or so, start over.
 Sometimes a wounded, wily bird will be hunkering down in thick cover just a few feet from where it landed.